Carlos Carmona (Spanish footballer)

-Carlos Carmona Bonet (born 5 July 1987) is a Spanish professional footballer who plays for CF Intercity as a right winger or attacking midfielder.
+Carlos Carmona Bonet (born 5 July 1987) is a Spanish professional footballer who plays as a right winger or attacking midfielder.

 Club career

 Born in Palma de Mallorca, Balearic Islands, Carmona began his career with RCD Mallorca, making his first-team – and La Liga – debut on 28 November 2004, at just 17, playing 12 minutes in a 2–0 away loss against Valencia CF. For the 2005–06 season he was loaned to Real Valladolid of Segunda División, being sparingly used during his spell (less than half of the league matches, no goals).

 From 2006 to 2009, Carmona was also loaned, now to FC Cartagena in the Segunda División B, being instrumental in the club's promotion in his third year.
 Even though he had vowed to stay if that goal was achieved he was eventually released by Mallorca, and signed a three-year deal with Recreativo de Huelva on 2 July 2009.

 Carmona alternated between the top flight and the second tier the following years, representing FC Barcelona B and Sporting de Gijón.
 He scored eight goals in 25 games in the 2016–17 campaign while with the latter side, not being able however to prevent relegation; additionally, he renewed his contract until 2021.

 On 16 July 2021, after nine years at Sporting and 293 competitive appearances, free agent Carmona joined Segunda División RFEF club CF Intercity.
+He achieved third-tier promotion in his first season, contributing two goals in seven starts.

+International career

+Carmona was part of the Spain squad that finished second at the 2004 UEFA European Under-17 Championship in France.

+Personal life

+Carmona's uncle, Francisco, was also a footballer.
+He notably represented Real Madrid, as well as Mallorca.